BernCarney/bydefault/src/bydefault/commands/README_merge.md

 6. Consider the implications of each merge mode:
    - `merge`: Safer, preserves more content
    - `replace`: Complete replacement, may remove settings
+7. Use `--recursive` for batch processing multiple TAs in a directory

 ## Notes